 Simply no. Because you’re almost paying them 20% commission for driving clients to you.

-Instead, you can do marketing for your own business website if you’re are capable & curious enough.
-At least it will help your business to grow.
+Instead, if you are capable and curious enough, you can market your business website.
+At least, it will help your business grow.

-Most of the freelance marketplaces will tell you to share your profile & service catalog on social media.
-That means they are encouraging you to do marketing for their platform.
+Most freelance marketplaces tell you to share your profile and service catalog on social media.
+This means they are encouraging you to market for their platform.

-And that’s why we see many unsmart people popping out on social media with their crazy links.
-Don’t do it because it’s not professional and accepted by other people.
+That’s why many unsmart people pop up on social media with their crazy links.
+Don’t do it because it’s not professional and is not accepted by others.

 How much time does it take to get clients from your website?

-Normally 6 months.
+Normally, 6 months.
 Do not just sit there after creating your freelancing website.
 Keep posting on your website/blog regularly.
-At least 2 posts per week and every post should cover a full topic.
+At least two posts per week, and every post should cover a full topic.

-If you follow the above guideline, you may start getting clients organically from your own website after/within six months.
+If you follow the above guidelines, you may start getting clients from your website after/within six months.

 Conclusion

-To sum up, to establish your freelance career, do not depend on freelance marketplaces.
-To establish a career & become a successful freelancer, work for your own business & website.
-Do not leave the freelance marketplace completely until your freelancing business website is established.
+Do not depend on freelance marketplaces to establish your freelance career.
+To become a successful freelancer, work for your business website.
+Do not leave the freelance marketplace completely until your website is established.